vik235/CodeMixed-Hinglish/README.md

 3. Models:
 		Learnt models mapped with performance shwon in tensor board.

+	Modelperf:
+		Performance characteristics of some of the learnt models along with architecture.

 4. Transilteration:
 		Code in C# to use Google Translate API for translating source messages to English.
 Code is dirty and will be improved to correct failure mode reliability at run time.
 Google API had reliablity issues